Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 I recommend that you do the same: Keep these gloves handy (oooh, a hiking glove pun).

-I am not a fan of wearing mittens on the hiking trail, with one exception.
+I am not a fan of wearing mittens that don't convert to gloves on the hiking trail, with one exception.

-Mittens encase my hands in a non-functional configuration, making it hard to grip my poles or do much of anything.
+Mittens encase my hands in a non-functional configuration, making it hard to grip my poles, unwrap a snack, or do much of anything.

-The only exception I make is when I face really cold conditions and I want all of my fingers smushed together to share warmth.
+The only exception I make is when I face really cold conditions and I want all of my fingers smushed together to conserve body heat.

-• I make sure all gear adjustments have been made before I slip on mittens like these.
+• I make sure all gear adjustments have been made before I slip on heavy waterproof mittens like these.

 • Sometimes I need my trail buddy to help me yank on the second one!
 And I return the favor.